winitzki/scall/tutorial/programming_dhall.md

 ```

 The functions `deflate` and `inflate` must satisfy certain laws that are detailed in "The Science of Functional Programming", Chapter 9.
-That book also shows various combinators that create new `Filterable` and `Contrafilterable` instances out of previous ones, and proves that the resulting instances always obey the laws.
+That book also shows various combinators that create new `Filterable` and `Contrafilterable` evidence values out of previous ones, and proves that the resulting evidence values always obey the laws.
 Here, we will focus on implementing those combinators in Dhall.

 ### Constant filterable (contra)functors